colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] Have an animation/display for the winner
   - [ ] USER TESTING!
   - 3. [ ] Display final completed bracket, let users print/save
-  - [ ] Host BracketMaker on the web
+  - [x] Host BracketMaker on the web
   - [ ] IdeasPage page
+  - [ ] Category: drop down menu of sports teams, movies, shows, songs, foods, etc, have this be the default name instead of "team X" every time
+  - [ ] Format on mobile!
+  - Ideas Page
+    - [ ] Button that generates a random category, maybe with some examples
+    - [ ] Screenshot of my paper bracket?
 - QoL
   - [ ] Make teams draggable in SetupPage
   - [ ] Let users click 'next' or 'prev' to move between VotingScreens